Dominica: Post-independence

 Tropical Storm Erika devastated the island in August 2015, killing 30 and causing severe environmental and economic damage.
 Dominica was again struck on 18 September 2017, suffering a direct landfall from Category 5 Hurricane Maria.
 Early estimates of damage suggested 90% of the buildings on the island had been destroyed, with infrastructure left in ruins.
-The UK, France and the Netherlands set up shipping and air lifts to take aid to the island; the scale of destruction having left most people homeless.
+The UK, France and the Netherlands set up shipping and air lifts to take aid to the island, the scale of destruction having left most people homeless.

-Dominica won its first two Commonwealth Games medals in silver and bronze in the 2018 Commonwealth Games on the Gold Coast.
+Dominica won its first two Commonwealth Games medals in silver (men's triple jump) and bronze (women's triple jump) in the 2018 Commonwealth Games on the Gold Coast.

 President Charles Angelo Savarin was re-elected in 2018 for a new five-year term.

-In December 2019, incumbent Prime Minister Roosevelt Skerrit won his fourth consecutive general election eighteen seats to three, becoming the first Dominica Prime Minister ever to do so.
+In December 2019, incumbent prime minister Roosevelt Skerrit won his fourth consecutive general election 18 seats to 3, becoming the first prime minister of Dominica to do so.

+Dominica received its first Olympic gold medal in the 2024 Summer Olympics in Paris when Thea LaFond won the women's triple jump with a length of 15.02 metres.